Polytechnic University of the Philippines Sablayan

 Polytechnic University of the Philippines, Sablayan Campus or PUP Sablayan (Politeknikong Unibersidad ng Pilipinas, Sablayan) is the 21st PUP campus located in Sitio Macambang, Brgy.
 Buenavista, municipality of Sablayan, Occidental Mindoro, Philippines.
-Tt is an LGU-funded campus.
+It is an LGU-funded campus.

 The campus was created through a Memorandum of Agreement (MOA) between the university and the Municipal Government of Sablayan on October 6, 2010.